Any student can use our services! That includes those taking courses for credit, for non-credit, and dual enrollment students.

 Nothing!
 The cost of tutoring services is included in the tuition and fees you pay as a student.

 No. If you are struggling with course content, we are always here to help.
-But many students who come to University Tutoring are doing well in class: they just want an extra pair of eyes to look over their paper before they turn it in or help solidifying their understanding of course specific concepts.
+Many students who come to University Tutoring are doing well in class: they just want an extra pair of eyes to look over their paper before they turn it in or help solidifying their understanding of course specific concepts.

 If it is an appointment for writing support, bring your paper (hard copy or digital), the assignment prompt, and anything else you think might be useful (e.g., readings, class notes, etc.).
-For math and content area suppport, bring your notes, any handouts provided by the instructor, and your book if you are doing problems or answering questions out of it.
+For math and content area support, bring your notes, any handouts provided by the instructor, and your book if you are doing problems or answering questions out of it.

 Our peer tutors are here to help you learn.
 They are not substitutes for missed lectures and will not do coursework for you.
 Instead, they are trained to guide you through your course content and assist you in arriving at your own solutions.
 You can expect to have your academic support specialist's undivided attention for the entire session and for the specialist to be knowledgeable about the content area you're working on; you can expect to learn strategies for effective study and exam preparation; and you can expect to make the final decision about the work you and your tutor do during your session.